 Do you make resolutions at the end of the year?
-Most of us make them but don’t follow through to fruition.
-However, financial resolutions are different because it’s a way to do some financial planning in the new year and to adjust to some changes that may coming that will impact us.
+Most of us make them, but don’t follow through to fruition.
+However, financial resolutions are different because they’re a way to plan for the new year and adjust to changes that may be coming.

 Be Optimistic For The Future

-We want to share financial lessons with you as you plan for 2025.
-You may do this out of habit or need, or you may be in already good financial shape.
-Hopefully, you did well during the unusually strong financially markets in stocks and cryptocurrencies, and no one is necessarily a crash.
-However, the markets may be more tame in the coming year, and may require some rebalancing or broadening of your stock picks.
+We want to share financial lessons with you as you plan for 2026.
+You may do this out of habit or need, or you may be already in good financial shape.
+Hopefully, you did well during the robust financial markets in stocks and cryptocurrencies.
+However, the markets may be more tame in the coming year and may require some rebalancing or broadening of your stock picks.
 It’s always a good idea to review, talk to your financial advisor, and make some changes, if needed.
+Make financial resolutions you can keep for the long term.

 1. Review Your Financial Goals

-We can learn from our experiences that may have highlighted some of our past mistakes, such as not saving enough for unexpected emergencies.
+We can learn from our experiences that may have highlighted past mistakes, such as not saving enough for unexpected emergencies.
 There isn’t a crystal ball to prepare for such events, but you should realize that things can happen to us.

 2. Build An Emergency Fund

 Having savings on hand for emergencies should be a top financial goal.
-Establish an ample emergency fund to cover your necessary and urgent living expenses for up to a year.
+Establish an ample emergency fund to cover your essential living expenses for up to a year.
 In regular times, 3-6 months may seem plentiful, but in reality, saving for an extended period may have proved necessary in the past.
-This money is a cushion for you to feel more financially secure should you lose a job, have a medical emergency for you or your pets, or a flood in your basement.
+This money is a cushion to help you feel more financially secure should you lose a job, have a medical emergency for you or your pets, or experience a flood in your basement.

 Invest these funds in liquid investments with easy access.
-With the low-interest-rate environment, you won’t be earning much income from current yields, but liquidity–the ability to quickly have cash without much loss of value– matters.
-Think of this as savings, so you don’t have to borrow on your credit card that will make it hard to pay off high-cost debt.
+With the lower-interest-rate environment, you won’t be earning much income from current yields, but liquidity–the ability to quickly have cash without much loss of value– matters.
+Please think of this as savings, so you don’t have to borrow on your credit card, which will make it hard to pay off high-cost debt.

-Your emergency fund should be a big enough cushion to pay your monthly bills and costs such as food, rent or mortgage, utility, health care, car, property taxes, and pet care.
+Your emergency fund should be a big enough cushion to cover your monthly bills and expenses, such as food, rent or mortgage, utilities, health care, car expenses, property taxes, and pet care.
 Ample savings will allow you to sleep better at night.

 3. Have A Budget To Stay On Plan

 To be financially disciplined, you need to understand your monthly budget.
 Our combined income sources, less total expenses (fixed and variable expenses) equals our bottom line.
-Many people had significant challenges if they lost a job, had emergency medical costs, or both.
+Many people have had significant challenges from losing a job, having emergency medical costs, or both.
 When your income, fortunately, exceeds your expenses, you have money to save.
-This money can be added to your emergency fund, pay down debt, or invest in the future.
+This money can be added to your emergency fund, used to pay down debt, or invested for the future.

 On the other hand, if your costs exceed your income, you will need to earn more income, borrow to pay expenses, reduce spending, or a combination of these.
 Bring down whatever costs you can.
 Borrowing on your credit cards will put you in a terrible financial bind.
-The interest costs of credit card debt have been higher in 2024 averaging in the high teens, and are destructive.
+The interest costs of credit card debt have been higher in 2025, averaging in the high teens to 20%, and are destructive.

 Your variable costs are often discretionary and include dining out, entertainment, travel, and potential costs.
-Another way to budget is to track your monthly expenses by reviewing your bills regularly.
+Another way to budget is to track your monthly expenses by regularly reviewing your bills.
 You may be motivated to save once you see how much you spend on things you didn’t need.

 4. Spend Less Than You Earn

-On the other hand, the amount of personal saving is below the rate of 2019, pre-pandemic.
-Increase your liquidity, so you can have more on hand, and invest more.
+On the other hand, US personal savings are starting to grow again towards the 2019 pre-pandemic rate.
+Increase your liquidity, so you can have more on hand and invest more.

 5. How To Spend Less and Save More

 When overspending habitually, we need to motivate ourselves to change our ways.
 When we diet, we often take a break and eat something we know we shouldn’t.
 If we correct that error, usually no sustainable damage has been done.
-There are a lot of comparisons between saving and dieting.
+There are many comparisons between saving and dieting.
 Sometimes falling off a diet means we have given up.
-The best thing is to dust yourself and get back on to your diet.
+The best thing is to dust yourself and get back on your diet.

 If you realize your overspending is harming your finances, you may need some motivation to reduce spending.
-When your overspending and debt accumulation is severe, you may want to consider therapy or meeting with a financial counselor to help you.
+If your overspending and debt accumulation are severe, you may want to consider therapy or meeting with a financial counselor.
+Ever go into a store and buy something that you didn’t need?
+I have!
+Fight those biases that marketers use to make us spend more than we want.

 Motivate Yourself To Spend Less:

-• Be more conscious of how you shop and biases that interfere with your decisions.
+- Be more conscious of how you shop and the biases that interfere with your decisions.

 6. Be Disciplined When Using Credit Cards